Ali-A-Koye/weather_app_js/README.md

 If you face issue fetching the data maybe [this](https://stackoverflow.com/questions/43262121/trying-to-use-fetch-and-pass-in-mode-no-cors/43268098) helps.

 ## Requirements
-Create an application that fetches data from one of the above API 1- the app functionallity should look like this you are free to better designs.check the examples down for inspirations**
+Create an application that fetches data from one of the above API.
+1- the app functionallity should look like this you are free to better designs.check the examples down for inspirations**
 ![weather](Weather.png)